 My primary research interests are understanding and fostering learners' digital literacy and epistemic thinking (i.e., thinking about knowledge and knowing) so that they can cope with the complexities of twenty-first century knowledge societies.
 I study how learners evaluate and integrate online information sources that have diverse trustworthiness and that present conflicting claims and perspectives.

-I also study how learners’ epistemic understandings of knowledge and knowing develop and how these understandings come into play in reasoning about diverse information sources and about epistemic disagreements.
+I also study how learners’ epistemic understandings of knowledge and knowing come into play and develop as they engage with multiple information sources and deal with epistemic disagreements.

 Chinn, C. A., Barzilai, S., & Duncan, R. G. (2021).
 Education for a “post-truth” world: New directions for research and practice.
 Educational Researcher, 50(1).

 Barzilai, S., Mor-Hagani, S., Zohar, A. R., Shlomi-Elooz, T., & Ben-Yishai, R. (2020).
 Making sources visible: Promoting multiple document literacy with digital epistemic scaffolds.
 Computers & Education, 157, 103980.

 Barzilai, S., & Chinn, C. A. (2020).
 Educational Responses to a “Post-Truth” World: Diverse Approaches to Improving Thinking About Scientific Issues [Special Issue].
 Educational Psychologist, 55(3).